 > All transport in a private air-conditioned van in North America

-> All transport on Central American tours
+> All transport by public buses on Central American tours

 > The services of a professionally-trained tour leader